-Psychology majors may complete for 3 credits the Field Experience in Clinical Settings (PSYC 480) or Field Experience in Applied Settings (PSYC 481).
+Psychology majors may complete the Field Experience in Clinical Settings (PSYC 480) or Field Experience in Applied Settings (PSYC 481).
 The former is offered every Fall and Spring semester, the latter typically offered only in the Spring.
-Approximately half of all psychology majors will complete a credit-bearing field experience.
+About half of all psychology majors will complete a credit-bearing field experience.

-The Scranton Psychology Department prides itself as a leader in experiential education and the scholarship of teaching and learning (SoTL).
-Part of that movement involves junior and senior psychology students serving as Teaching Assistants (TA).
+Our department prides itself as a leader in experiential education and the scholarship of teaching and learning.
+Part of that movement involves juniors and seniors serving as Teaching Assistants (TAs).
 In fact, more than one-third of our majors do so.

 - Programs and Curriculum